 This post, Hello Fall Wreath, may contain affiliate links.
 This means if you make a purchase through one of these links, Penguins in Pink will receive a commission at no additional cost to you.
 Penguins in Pink is an Amazon Associate site.

 I like to switch out the wreathes on the front door every month or so.
 Usually, I decorate for each holiday so that is pretty easy to do.
 However, there are times like now that have no real holiday to decorate for.
 But I adore fall so making a Hello Fall Wreath just seemed perfect for now.

-A few days ago I had an idea to create a fall wreath that incorporated all my favorite things about fall scarecrows, leaves, pumpkins and other gords, and sunflowers.
+A few days ago I had an idea to create a fall wreath.
+But I wanted to incorporate all my favorite things about fall like scarecrows, leaves, pumpkins and other gords, and sunflowers.
 While at Hobby Lobby, I found a wooden Hello Fall sign along with all the other supplies needed for the wreath.